bpan2/httplinkchecker/README.md

 #   httplinkchecker

     Written in java, httplinkchecker is used to check if HTTP links are broken or not

+##  0. How to use it on the command line:

+		$java -jar httplinkchecker.jar -v arg-1 arg-2 ...

+		Note for options:
+			1. -r: recursively read all existing sub-directories/folders for regular files
+			2. -v: version information
+			3. -h/help: for information about the tool as well as instructions on how to use the tool

 ##  1. Design Considerations:
 	1.1 Objects to be used: